Temo27anas/SnapFault/Readme.md

 <code>python manage.py runserver </code>
 Then navigate to http://127.0.0.1:8000 in your browser to access the web app.

-# Vulnerabilities
-The code contains 5 different vulnerabilities, defined with their corresponding OWASP-2021 vulnerability ID (Fix A01, Fix A03, Fix A06, ...).
-A commented fix accompanies each one that was tested for each vulnerability.

-3. Install Required Dependencies
-<code>pip install -r requirements.txt </code>

-4. Apply Migrations
-<code>python manage.py makemigrations  </code>
-<code>python manage.py migrate </code>

-5. Run the Development Server
-<code>python manage.py runserver </code>
-Then navigate to http://127.0.0.1:8000 in your browser to access the web app.

 ## Vulnerabilities
 The code contains 5 different vulnerabilities, defined with their corresponding OWASP-2021 vulnerability ID (Fix A01, Fix A03, Fix A06, ...).
 A commented fix accompanies each one that was tested for each vulnerability.
 ### FLAW 1: A01 - Broken Access Control